paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-701-port-security.md

   (E) *Modification of listed offenses.—* — The Secretary may, by rulemaking, add to or modify the list of disqualifying crimes described in paragraph (1)(B).

-(2) The Secretary shall prescribe regulations that establish a waiver process for issuing a transportation security card to an individual found to be otherwise ineligible for such a card under subparagraph (A), (B), or (D) of paragraph (1).
-In deciding to issue a card to such an individual, the Secretary shall—
+(2) The Secretary shall prescribe regulations that establish a waiver process for issuing a transportation worker identification credential to an individual found to be otherwise ineligible for such a credential under subparagraph (A), (B), or (D) of paragraph (1).
+In deciding to issue a credential to such an individual, the Secretary shall—

-  (A) give consideration to the circumstances of any disqualifying act or offense, restitution made by the individual, Federal and State mitigation remedies, and other factors from which it may be concluded that the individual does not pose a terrorism risk warranting denial of the card; and
+  (A) give consideration to the circumstances of any disqualifying act or offense, restitution made by the individual, Federal and State mitigation remedies, and other factors from which it may be concluded that the individual does not pose a terrorism risk warranting denial of the credential; and

   (B) issue a waiver to an individual without regard to whether that individual would otherwise be disqualified if the individual’s employer establishes alternate security arrangements acceptable to the Secretary.